utkonos-ru/EnhancedRecyclerView/README.md

 </layout
 ```
 How it works:
-1. You set your data list to the `items` attribute
+1. You set your data list to the `list` attribute
 1. You return your item's layout resource in `getItemLayout` function, based on `itemPosition` and your data list item under that position (`itemData`)
 2. The adapter is generated automatically based on the bound data
 3. In your item layout xml, you create two variables (each is optional): `itemPosition` and `itemData`.
 And in `onBindViewHolder` of the generated Adapter, the corresponding values will be set to these variables